How can psychotherapy help me?

 Exceptions to confidentiality include:

-Suspected child abuse or dependant adult or elder abuse, for which I am required by law to report to the appropriate authorities.
+- Suspected child abuse or dependent adult or elder abuse, for which I am required by law to report to the appropriate authorities.